 Association of Computing Machinery (ACM)

 This student chapter of ACM works to promote greater interest in the science, design, development, language, management, and applications of modern computing on the Twin Cities campus and around the Twin Cities area.
-The group offers a variety of activities and resources for students.

 Association of Computing Machinery for Women (ACM-W)